nidirene/winevents-converter/README.md

 ## Windows Event Converter

-This converter Microsoft XML event to Microfocus’ WiNC JSON record.
-The following are the list of events to be displayed.
+This convert Microsoft XML event to Microfocus’ WiNC JSON record.
+The following are the list of events to be converted.
 ```
 $ winevents-converter
 ```